How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 • Keep all receipts for transparency

-• Settle expenses promptly after the party
+• Settle expenses soon after the event

 Handling Last-Minute Changes

-Agree in advance how last-minute expenses are treated.
-Decide who can approve added spending and whether extras are split or optional.
+What matters is how those changes are handled.
+Agree in advance who can approve added spending and whether extra costs are shared or optional.
 Communicate changes immediately so no one is surprised later.

 Final Thoughts